kyma-project/community/guidelines/content-guidelines/04-formatting.md

 Parameter and value pairs | The controller adds the `env=true` label to all newly created Namespaces.
 Metadata names            | When you create a Markdown document, define its `title` and `type`.
 Flags                     | Add the `--tls` flag to every Helm command you run.
+GraphQL queries and mutations   | The `requestOneTimeTokenForApplication` mutation calls the internal GraphQL API to get a one-time token.

 >**NOTE:** When you mention specific configuration files in your documents, consider linking to them instead of just mentioning their names.
 When you link to a file, use its name without the format extension.
 See the following example:
 > `To adjust the number of Pods in your Deployment, edit the [deployment](./deployment.yaml) file.`